EmbySupport/Emby.Docs/Library-Setup.md

 To add a library path, click the + button.
 A popup will be displayed allowing you to browse to the location in a visual manner.

+> [!Important]
->**Important**: If you are going to use one of the HTPC apps (Classic, Theater, or Kodi) it is very important to use the Optional Network Path feature to translate the server's local paths to network ones or define your media locations with network UNC paths that those machines can see.
+> If you are going to use one of the HTPC apps (Classic, Theater, or Kodi) it is very important to use the Optional Network Path feature to translate the server's local paths to network ones or define your media locations with network UNC paths that those machines can see.

+> [!WARNING]
+> If you have paths with more than 256 chars on Windows you may have a problem.
+Please refer to https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation for help with this.

+> [!TIP]
-**Note**: On some networks the visual browser may fail to display network devices.
+>  On some networks the visual browser may fail to display network devices.
 If this occurs you can still complete the dialog by typing in the path manually and clicking OK.

 ![](images/server/librarysetup4.png)